transcript-game/gm_8bit/docs/build-system.md

 gm_8bit uses **Premake5** as its build system generator.
 Premake generates platform-specific project files (Visual Studio solutions on Windows, Makefiles on Linux) from a single Lua configuration script.

+Note: The current streaming-only build no longer links against Opus.
+Any Opus setup steps in this document are legacy and can be skipped unless you plan to reintroduce effect processing.

 ## Prerequisites

 ### All Platforms